Tsvetana Pironkova: 2017–2019: Decline in ranking, shoulder injury, pregnancy hiatus

-Pironkova began her 2017 campaign with a second-round appearance at the Shenzhen Open, where lost to the eighth seed and eventual finalist, Alison Riske, having beaten Galina Voskoboeva in her opening match.
+Her 2017 campaign began with a second-round appearance at the Shenzhen Open, where lost to the eighth seed and eventual finalist, Alison Riske, having beaten Galina Voskoboeva in her opening match.
 She next played in the qualifying rounds at the Sydney International.
 She defeated Patricia Maria Tig in the first round, only to retire in her next match against Maria Sakkari.
 Pironkova entered the Australian Open as the 64th ranked player, and lost in three sets against the third seeded Agnieszka Radwańska as her first round opponent.
 The tournament marked Pironkova's 45th consecutive Grand Slam appearance, the second longest active streak on the WTA Tour only behind Jelena Janković's 51.
-Pironkova's next tournament was the Qatar Open where she competed in the qualifying competition.
+Pironkova's next tournament was the Qatar Ladies Open where she competed in the qualifying competition.
 She breezed through the first two rounds with straight set wins over Vania King and Evgeniya Rodina.
 However, in the final round of qualifying, she lost to former world No. 1, Jelena Janković, in three hard-fought sets.

 After having lost six consecutive first-round matches, which included defeats in round of 128 at the Indian Wells Open and Miami Open and two losses in the qualifying rounds at the Italian Open and Madrid Open, Pironkova broke her losing streak with a straight-set victory over Mona Barthel in the first round of French Open.
 She was en route for another big upset having led with one set in the second round encounter against one of the tournament favourites Elina Svitolina, who was the No. 1 ranked player in the Race to Singapore standings, but eventually lost in three sets.